Find Grad Schools

 Master’s Degrees in Tribal/Indigenous Law

 There are 3 colleges and univerities across the nation that offer a master's degree in tribal/indigenous law.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 78% were students from underrepresented racial-ethnic groups.
+In recent years, the majority of the students getting degrees in this area were female, and 100% were from an underrepresented racial-ethnic group.

 Education Levels of Tribal/Indigenous Law Majors